mwpastore/sinja/README.md

 involving the `create` and `update` action helpers (and any dependent `graft` and `merge` action helpers), so this deferred validation pattern is only appropriate in those cases.
 You must use immedate validation in all other cases.
-The `passthru?` helper is provided to help disambiguate.
+The `sideloaded?` helper is provided to help disambiguate edge cases.

 ##### Many-to-One